Visas & Routes

 In complicated citizenship cases, like ‘1948 cases’ that involve descent through a female ancestor before 1948, it’s often necessary to seek specialized legal assistance.
 An experienced legal consultant or attorney can evaluate your case, provide necessary guidance, and represent you in judicial matters.

-If the consulate has denied citizenship, getting legal representation is the standard next step.
+In cases where consulates have denied citizenship, legal representation is also crucial.
 As of June 2022, Italian citizenship disputes for applicants residing abroad are assigned to the court of the municipality where the Italian ancestor was born, which may alter the legal strategies necessary to enforce citizenship rights.

 In situations where consulate general routes for visa or citizenship applications are unfeasible, applicants might consider filing their applications directly through the Italian courts with legal assistance.
 This approach allows for greater control over the application process and can potentially expedite the processing of complex applications.